sh240293/atlan-repo/readme.md

 As expected we are not able to access Client2 pods from Client1.

-Now I will check from Client2 pods in similar way, I have login into Clien2 first po `10.32.0.18` and will try to ping/curl on another pod `10.32.0.17` in same NS, It should be accessible.
+Now I will check from Client2 pods in similar way, I have login into Client2 first pod `10.32.0.18` and will try to ping/curl on another pod `10.32.0.17` in same NS, It should be accessible.
 Check below

 ![client2-to-client2](cluster-resources/images/client2-to-client2.png)